Maxxis mountain bike tires come in single compounds (1C), dual compounds (2C) and a variation of triple compounds (3C) for their tire treads.

-The 3C compounds are MaxxSpeed, MaxxTerra, and MaxxGrip from most durable to grippiest.
-Not all tires are available in all compounds since they have specific uses they are designed for.
+The 3C compounds are MaxxSpeed, MaxxTerra, and MaxxGrip.
+Most Maxxis tires are only available in certain compounds since they have specific uses they are designed for.

 The rubber has to balance longevity with traction but isn’t optimized for either.
 Their easier production process makes them the cheapest option.

 They can be found on Cross Country, Slopestyle, Pumptrack and Gravel mountain bikes, but are far more common on road bikes, or urban commuters where rolling speed and longevity is far more important than cornering grip.